ArpadGBondor/Brad_Traversy-React_Front_To_Back_2022-01-Feedback_App/README.md

 -   Not yet.

-## Original Course Code:
+## The instructor's solution:

--   The original code for this project can be found in [this Github repo](https://github.com/bradtraversy/feedback-app)
+-   The source code of the instructor's solution is in [this Github repo](https://github.com/bradtraversy/feedback-app)